pplewa/node-html2enml/README.md

-# node-html2enml #
+# node-htmltoenml #

-node-html2enml is a node.js module to convert HTML to ENML (Evernote Markup Language).
+node-htmltoenml is a node.js module to convert HTML to ENML (Evernote Markup Language).

-Unlike other implementations, html2enml parses the DOM tree of the HTML document and converts it to valid ENML, which results in a robust and reliable conversion
+Unlike other implementations, htmltoenml parses the DOM tree of the HTML document and converts it to valid ENML, which results in a robust and reliable conversion

 ## Usage ##

-Install html2enml via npm:
+Install htmltoenml via npm:

-        npm install html2enml
+        npm install htmltoenml

-Call html2enml from a node.js script as follows:
+Call htmltoenml from a node.js script as follows:

         var htmltoenml = require('htmltoenml');